Frequently Asked Questions about

 The response of the Forrestal vets has been extremely positive, and that is very rewarding to me.
 The Operation Halyard vets also have been quite positive about the book and thankful to have the story finally told.

-Question: Will a movie be made from either book?
+Question: Will a movie be made from any of the books?

-Folks in Hollywood are currently working on movies for both Sailors to the End and Lay This Body Down, but those projects are in the preliminary stages.
+Folks in Hollywood are currently working on movies for Sailors to the End, Lay This Body Down, and The Forgotten 500, but those projects are in the preliminary stages.
 It often takes years for a book to become a movie, if ever.
-The Forgotten 500 also is being considered for a movie project.

 Question: Have the Forrestal veterans benefited financially from the book?